peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 ```sh
 raxmlHPC-PTHREADS -n CRESS -s /Phylogenetics_data/CRESS_alignment.phy -m PROTGAMMALG -f a -p 194955 -x 12345 -# 500 -T 50 &
 ```
 11. I used the [Interactive Tree of Life](https://itol.embl.de/) (ITOL) for much of my downstream display, pruning, and annotating of viral phylogenies for this project.
-You just upload the raw RAxML file (/Phylogenetics_data/RAxML_output/RAxML_bipartitionsBranchLabels.CRESS) and use the control panel to change phylogeny display, add ecological data, and prune the phylogeny.
-The program ggtree in R is also a good way to work with phylogenies once they are inferred.
+You just upload the raw RAxML file (/Phylogenetics_data/RAxML_output/RAxML_bipartitionsBranchLabels.CRESS) and use the control panel to change the phylogeny display, add ecological data, and prune the phylogeny.
+The program [ggtree](https://bioconductor.org/packages/devel/bioc/vignettes/ggtree/inst/doc/ggtree.html) in R is also a good way to work with phylogenies once they are inferred.

 Example of the control panel in ITOL.